Feral Cat Colony Microchip Scanner Story: Which kind of pet microchip reader did Maria need?

 The kittens at the table were Mija's.
 That made them Maria's responsibility too.

 Tide, Gain, Bounce, and Downy were more than cute grocery-store kittens with excellent laundromat branding.
 They were the visible result of a missed window.
 Maria did not say this with self-pity.
-She said it like a person who was realistic about what she could and couldn’t do but still had to keep trying.
+She said it like a person who had done the math and still had to keep moving.

 Mija was eating.
 Mija was around.
 Maria still needed to trap her and get her fixed.
 Now there was another problem: who was the boy?